 Offering resources and assistance is possible once you have created a dialogue with your loved one or friend and you are both comfortable discussing the use of drugs and alcohol with one another.

 Overcoming an addiction and helping a friend or loved one to do so is not always easy, but it can ultimately allow them to get their life back on track for good.
-With enough time, effort, and commitment it is possible to help those who are in true denial of their addictions to let them go in order to begin living again without the need for any use of substances.
+With enough time, effort, and commitment, it is possible to help those who are in true denial about addiction.